apache/trafficserver/doc/release-notes/upgrading.en.rst

 * :func:`TSHttpTxnServerPush` now returns a :c:type:`TSReturnCode`
 * :func:`TSContSchedule` and :func:`TSContScheduleAPI` by default will run on the same thread from which they are called.
 * :func:`TSFetchUrl` and :func:`TSFetchCreate` now return a :c:type:`TSFetchSM`
+* :func:`TSHttpArgIndexReserve` is now renamed to be :func:`TSHttpTxnArgIndexReserve`

 Cache
 -----